ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 A Verifier SHOULD convert `environment-map` into a form which meets CBOR Core Deterministic Encoding Requirements {{-cbor}} before performing the binary comparison.

+If the Reference Value contains an `authorized-by` field then the Verifier SHALL modify the candidate claims set to remove Claims whose `authorized-by` field does not contain one of the keys listed in the Reference Value `authorized-by` field (see {{sec-authorized-by}} for more details).
+If all candidate claim entries are discarded by this step then the Reference Value does not match.

-The Verifier SHALL iterate over the entries in the `measurement-values-map` entry within the Reference Value `measurement-map`.
-Each entry is compared against the `measurement-map` from the Accepted Claims Set.
-If any entry does not match then the Reference Value does not match.
+The Verifier SHALL iterate over the codepoints which are present in the `measurement-values-map` field within the Reference Value `measurement-values-map`.
+The Reference Value entry is compared against each of the candidate claims.
+If none of the candidate claims matches the Reference Value entry then the Reference Value does not match.

 The algorithm used to match the `measurement-values-map` entries is described below.
+The comparison performed depends on the type of field being compared.

-It depends on whether the Reference Value is tagged with a CBOR tag {{-cbor}}, and on the `measurement-values-map` key which identifies the entry.
+If the Reference Value `measurement-values-map` value is tagged with a CBOR tag {{-cbor}} then the Verifier MUST use the comparison algorithm associated with that tag.

-If the Reference Value `measurement-values-map` value starts with a CBOR tag then the Verifier MUST use the algorithm associated with that tag to match the entries.
+If the Reference Value is not tagged then the Verifier MUST use the comparison algorithm associated with the `measurement-values-map` codepoint for the entry.

 This specification defines the matching algorithm for some CBOR tagged reference values, which is described in sub-sections below.